Eddie Williams (American football): Cleveland Browns (second stint)

 On August 14, 2012, Williams was waived-injured by the team.
 After not being claimed off waivers following back surgery, he was put on the team's injured reserve list.
-He saw action in 2013, playing in 15 of the Browns 16 games, starting 6.
+He saw action in 2013, playing in fifteen of the Browns' sixteen games, starting six.

-Speaking career
+Post-football career

-Williams has been a Motivational speaker for businesses and organizations.
+Williams has been a motivational speaker for businesses and organizations.

 Ministry

-Following his NFL career, Williams served as Lead Pastor at the Bay City Church in San Francisco.
+Following his NFL career, Williams served as lead pastor at the Bay City Church in San Francisco.
 The congregation sought to become a part of the Acts 29 Network, a church planting organization founded by Mark Driscoll.
-The church ceased operations in late 2020 amidst the Covid-19 Pandemic.
+The church ceased operations in late 2020 amidst the COVID-19 pandemic.

-Williams currently serves as Lead Pastor of Doxa Church, previously located in Bellevue, Washington at the former main campus of the Driscoll-led Mars Hill Church.
+Williams currently serves as lead pastor of Doxa Church, previously located in Bellevue, Washington at the former main campus of the Driscoll-led Mars Hill Church.
 Following the resignation of Driscoll and the dissolution of Mars Hill, the church changed its name and eventually moved to Redmond, Washington.

 Personal life

-Williams grew up in the Bay area and is married with four children.
+Williams grew up in the Bay Area and is married with four children.